Caripson/ProML/docs/governance_roles.md

 3.  **Prompt Registry:** A central registry of all prompts could display this governance data, allowing anyone in the organization to see who owns a prompt, how risky it is, and when it was last reviewed.
 4.  **Automated Alerts:** A script could periodically scan all prompts and flag any `high_risk` prompts that haven't been reviewed in the last 6 months, creating a ticket for the `owner` to address.

-By embedding governance directly into the prompt file, PromptLang helps organizations manage their AI systems responsibly and at scale.
+By embedding governance directly into the prompt file, ProML helps organizations manage their AI systems responsibly and at scale.